 A typical day of Nature Explorers starts out with our greeting circle.
 Here we come together at our stump circle in the woods to discuss discoveries of past weeks and make plans for our day.
 Before heading out, students are reminded of our most important rule, that you must always be able to see a teacher.
 We also make a special call for bringing everyone together.

 Next, students select the tools and materials they will need for their adventures.
 They might select a bucket and net, a shovel, a clipboard or plant press depending on their ideas for the day.
+Students will have Nature Journals where they can record their observations from the day.
 Students learn to keep track of the equipment they use and make sure it makes it back at the end of class.
 Once we are all ready, we head down to our “base camp,” which is usually down at the creek.
-Here we put down a blanket where students can place backpacks and snacks to lighten their load for more engaging exploration.
 Because we often spend much of our time around and in the creek, students need to be aware of basic water safety.

 Common Questions and Answers: